chef-boneyard/audit/README.md

 To enable reporting to Chef Automate with profiles from Chef Compliance or Chef Automate, you need to have Chef Server integrated with [Chef Compliance or Chef Automate](https://docs.chef.io/integrate_compliance_chef_automate.html#collector-chef-server-automate).
 You can then set the `fetcher` attribute to 'chef-server'.

-This will allow the audit cookbook to fetch profiles stored in Chef Compliance.
+This allows the audit cookbook to fetch profiles stored in Chef Compliance.
 For example:

 ```ruby
 default['audit']['reporter'] = 'chef-server-automate'